Codecademy/docs/content/language-agnostic/concepts/what-is-dns/what-is-dns.md

 ## Domain Name

-Each domain name is made up of three parts:

-`third-level-domain . second-level-domain . top-level-domain`
+Each domain name is made up of three parts: `third-level-domain . second-level-domain . top-level-domain`

-like

-`shop.codecademy.com`
+Like `shop.codecademy.com` (Codecademy's merch shop) or `m.wikipedia.org` (mobile-optimized Wikipedia)

 - Top level domain: There are a limited set of top level domains (TLDs), and many websites use the most common TLDs".com", ".org", and ".edu".
 - Second level domain: The second level domain is unique to the company or organization that registers it, like "wikipedia" or "khanacademy".